Community Climate Action Support Fund

 The Department of Administration (DOA) Office of Sustainability and Clean Energy (OSCE) is seeking applications for the Community Climate Action Support grant program (formerly the Wisconsin Climate Action Navigator (WI-CAN) Network Incubator Project Grant Program).
 This program aims to support community-driven climate and clean energy solutions in Wisconsin.
 The goal is to build capacity with partner organizations to better meet the needs of the communities they serve and expedite progress on local priorities.

-There will be a virtual WI-CAN meeting on February 12, 2026, at 3:00 pm, where this RFP will be on the agenda.
+There will be a virtual WI-CAN meeting on February 12, 2026, at 3:00 pm, where this Request for Proposals will be on the agenda.
 The OSCE will provide a brief overview, followed by a question-and-answer session

 Applications are due electronically to osce@wisconsin.gov on March 6, 2026, at 5:00 pm Central Time.
 Applicants are strongly encouraged to complete and submit the application ahead of the deadline.
 Late entries will not be permitted.